Stanmore and Canons Park Synagogue: Youth activities

 Stanmore and Canons Park Synagogue is well known for its youth activities.
 Stanmore provides a huge variety of programmes for the youth of the community.
 This includes trips, plays, youth clubs, Jewish Learning and external groups.
 Stanmore is also well known for its "Learn To Lead" programme, which is now also used in Bushey, Radlett, Edgware and many other communities following its enormous success in Stanmore.

-Youth clubs and Jewish Learning

 A range of clubs during the week that take place in the community centre or the "Youth Lounge".
 As for Jewish learning, the synagogue runs a Beit Midrash programme where sixth formers can pair up with older Chavrutahs to learn texts or discuss issues.